-Read the stories below to learn how NU faculty are changing the way today’s problems are solved.
+Read the stories below to learn how NU researchers are changing the way today’s problems are solved.

 Your story is just as personal and powerful as the ones above.
 Take a moment to tell it to your senator, and share why it's critical to invest in the University of Nebraska.
 It only takes a few minutes to send a personal email or make a phone call.
 Here's how to do it.

 Get started by entering your address below.
 Next, you'll receive information on who your senator is—and how to reach him or her.

 Making a call only takes a few minutes and sends a strong message to your state senator.
 Your senator may not be able to take the call, but you can speak to the legislative aide who works for the senator.
 They will log your call, take a message and pass it on.
 Keep your conversation brief, and be sure to cover these essential points:

 Sending a written message to your state senator is generally more effective than making a call.
 They're more concise and easier to respond to, and they're more likely to be viewed by the senator.
 If you can, send a personalized message with these essential points.
 Keep your message brief (a paragraph or so).

 Keep making a difference by becoming an NU Advocate.
 As an Advocate, you'll receive communications about important issues and legislative bills concerning the University of Nebraska—and you'll be the first to hear about upcoming advocacy events.
 And, we'll let you know when you need to raise your voice again.